Interpreto: An Explainability Library for Transformers: Introduction

 \section{Introduction}

-Transformer-based language models are widely deployed for classification and text generation, yet understanding their behavior remains essential for debugging, safety evaluation, model editing, and scientific inquiry.
-Practitioners need tools that provide fine-grained, reliable explanations and support both attribution-style analyses and concept-based investigations in a unified workflow.
+Transformer-based language models are widely deployed for classification and text generation, yet understanding their behavior remains important for debugging, bias detection, or safety.
+Hence, practitioners need tools to simplify access to explanations, including \textbf{attributions} (importance scores assigned to input elements such as tokens or spans) and \textbf{concept-based} explanations (based on higher-level features learned from activations).

-Numerous libraries support attribution methods and, more recently, concept-centric analysis (Section~\ref{related-work}).
-In practice, these capabilities are often distributed across multiple packages or tailored to specific modalities or workflows, which can make end-to-end use with HuggingFace models less direct.
-Moreover, quantitative checks for faithfulness, stability, and concept quality are not uniformly exposed behind a single interface, complicating side-by-side comparison and reproducibility.
+Numerous libraries support attributions or concept explanations (Tabs.~\ref{tab:concept-based} and \ref{tab:attribution}).
+However, these capabilities are often split across packages or tailored to specific modalities or tasks, increasing pipeline complexity.
+Moreover, documentation or metrics are sometimes missing.

-We present \textsc{Interpreto}, an open-source library for interpreting HuggingFace NLP models across both classification and generation tasks. \textsc{Interpreto} brings together attribution and concept-based approaches under a single, user-friendly API designed for researchers, practitioners, and educators.
-By emphasizing usability, modularity, and rigorous evaluation, \textsc{Interpreto} aims to make explainability and mechanistic interpretability not only powerful—but truly accessible and actionable for the wider NLP community.
+We present \textsc{Interpreto}, an open-source library for interpreting HuggingFace NLP models using both attribution methods and concept-based activation-level analysis (a component of mechanistic interpretability) (Fig.~\ref{fig:pipeline}). \textsc{Interpreto} provides a unified API for classification and text generation, along with visualization tools, metrics, tutorials, and documentation.
+Our goal is to make research methods easier to adopt and to support benchmarking.
+We welcome issues and pull requests.